laracasts/blog/8-ways-laravel-helps-you-write-clean-and-concise-code.md

 }
 ```

 But how does it work?
 Again, it's not magic.
-Using [PHP's reflection capabilities](https://www.php.net/manual/en/book.reflection.php) under the hood, Laravel automatically injects an instance of whatever you typehinted in your `store()` method.
+Using [PHP's reflection capabilities](https://www.php.net/manual/en/book.reflection.php) under the hood, Laravel automatically injects an instance of whatever you typehinted in your `store()` method (not just `Illuminate\Http\Request`).

 If you really want to, you can even make it happen in the constructor: